Skip to Content

 Restart the Device

-The first solution to resolve the error code is to restart your device.
-This simple yet effective step clears any temporary glitches or conflicts on your device causing this frustrating problem.
+Restarting the device running the CapCut app is a simple yet effective step that clears any temporary glitches or conflicts causing this frustrating problem.

 Once you do that, open the CapCut app again, access your project, and try exporting it to see if this fixes your issue.